 The third and final phase of HD’s dialogue processes is an on-going one; it focuses on the sustainability of the established peace processes.
 Following the conclusion of the formal dialogue discussions, HD has been supporting the communities in the three regions to develop implementation strategies on the basis of the recommendations stemming from the formal dialogue discussions.
-HD has similarly set up Tension Management Networks composed of representatives from the community groups engaged in the dialogue processes.
-The networks monitor the security situation and intervene when the need arises.
-In collaboration with the local and state governments, the security agencies and the communities, the networks have also established strategies for addressing security concerns and safeguarding the achievements of the dialogue processes.
+HD has similarly set up a Conflict Early Warning Response Systerm – CEWER (formerly known as the Tension Management Networks) comprising of representatives from the community groups (called Peace Monitors) engaged in the dialogue processes.
+The Peace Monitors closely observe the security situation and intervene when the need arises.
+In collaboration with the local and state governments, the security agencies and the communities, the Peace Monitors have also established strategies for addressing security concerns and safeguarding the achievements of the dialogue processes.

-HD continues to offer technical support to the communities in ensuring the sustainability of the peace processes andthe Tension Management Networks.
+HD continues to offer technical support to the communities in ensuring the sustainability of the peace processes and the CEWER system.
 The organisation also continues to mobilise the support of the Federal and State governments as well as long-term development and peacebuilding agencies, to support the implementation processes.

 The peace agreements signed in Jos, Southern Kaduna and Southern Plateau between eight, twenty-nine and fifty-six communities respectively, have brought together communities, for the first time, to jointly address their longstanding issues.